clarissalabrum/clarissalabrum.github.io/index.md

 ## This Github

-My Github account currently contains projects that have been completed in previos courses taken at USU and Snow College.
+[My Github](https://github.com/clarissalabrum) account currently contains projects that have been completed in previous courses taken at USU and Snow College.

 [CS 2420, Algorithms and Data Structures](https://github.com/clarissalabrum/cs2420) repository contains different projects that involved using data structures to solve different logical problems.